Limited Submission Opportunities

 - Proposal Submission

 - If a proposal is submitted for a limited submission opportunity and is not funded, that proposal will have no preference over other projects in any subsequent limited submission opportunities.
-However, preference will be provided for a proposal that received favorable reviews and was invited for resubmission.

 NOTE: If a special arrangement is agreed upon in the decision of which proposal to put forth during the selection process, that arrangement will be honored.